How we measure up

 The Policy applies across all our activities including our supply chain and it requires our companies to:

-We have 44 cigarette factories and a further 28 manufacturing sites worldwide which account for more than 60% of our direct impacts, so a number of our initiatives are focused on these operations.
+We have 55 factories and a further 15 green-leaf threshing sites worldwide which, along with a large distribution fleet, account for more than 90% of our direct impacts, so this is where we focus many of our initiatives.

 Environmental problems cannot be solved by one company acting alone, so we also work in collaboration with others.